-Selected artwork is exhibited in areas around the school.
-Such displays provide a visual presence and constant reminder of the importance of art in the school.
+Selected performances are exhibited during school events.
+Such displays provide a visual presence and constant reminder of the importance of cultural enrichment in the school.
 The process of creativity should be regarded as much as the finished products.

 Physical and Health Education: